uppsala-makerspace/loerdagskurser/docs/reflektioner/20260530_richel/README.md

 donates a sum of money to UMS
 that easily covers all course expenses.

-This season, there were more expenses, due to some Arduino learners going through new lessons of which the components had not yet been bought.
+This season, there were more expenses, due to:

+- some Arduino learners going through new lessons of which the components had not yet been bought
+- the cooking course

 What was new is that I now follow the general UMS spreadsheets to specify costs, where there is a seperation between investments